Vector theory of gravity: Universe without black holes and solution of dark energy problem: Quantization of Gravitational Field

 In the Heisenberg picture the Heisenberg equations of motion yield Maxwell-like equations for the transverse gravitational field in the operator form

 where $\mathbf{j}_{\text{tr}}$ is the transverse part of the mass current density

 Hamiltonian (\ref{htg}) gives the following equation of motion of mass $m$ in transverse gravitational field

 Comparison of Eqs. (\ref{meg}) and (\ref{eqmm}) with those of quantum electrodynamics yields that quantum vector gravity, upto irrelevant numerical factor, is equivalent to QED for the upper sign in Eq. (\ref{meg} ), that is for the filled vacuum (present epoch).
-Because of this equivalence, quantum vector gravity is also a renormalizable theory.

 The lower sign in Eq. (\ref{meg}) corresponds to the vacuum with empty fermion states.
 This is the classical limit of the quantum vector gravity which reproduces the classical weak field equations for the transverse field.
 In the present epoch the fermion states are filled and we must take the upper sign in Eq. (\ref{meg}).
 Thus, quantum mechanical analysis yields that evolution equations describing gravitational radiation in the present epoch are different from those that follow from the classical Lagrangian ( \ref{clag}).
 Namely, in classical equations describing radiation, $\mathbf{j} _{\text{tr}}$ must be taken with the opposite sign.